Alleged irregular contract: Senate to investigate NPA

-The Senate Public Accounts Committee was however peeved that about N4.2bn had been paid which represents 56.61 per cent of the contract sum to the contractor while the level of work fell short of the sum disbursed.
+The Senate Public Accounts Committee was, however, peeved that about N4.2 billion had been paid which represents 56.61 per cent of the contract sum to the contractor while the level of work fell short of the sum disbursed.

 The Senate Committee led by Senator Matthew Urhoghide upheld the 2017 Auditor General’s report which discovered that contractor was paid more than the work executed by N344 million.

-“Review of documents and the Bill of Quantities (BOQs) under Bill No. 1 (General) attached to these payments revealed that: Mobilisation fee of ₦1,125,501,659.85 (One billion, one hundred and twenty-five million, five hundred and one thousand, six hundred and fifty-nine naira, eighty-five kobo), paid to the contractor, was supported by a conditional bank guarantee from Zenith Bank Plc. with a validity period of 365 (three hundred and sixty-five) days which expired on the 2nd March 2013, contrary to the provisions of Section 35 ‘1’ ’a’ of the Public Procurement Act, 2007 and Financial Regulations 2933 ’i’ (2009) which only provide for submission of an unconditional bank guarantee or Insurance bond.
+“Review of documents and the Bill of Quantities (BOQs) under Bill No. 1 (General) attached to these payments revealed that: Mobilisation fee of N1,125,501,659.85, paid to the contractor, was supported by a conditional bank guarantee from Zenith Bank Plc. with a validity period of 365 days which expired on March 2, 2013, contrary to the provisions of Section 35 ‘1’ ’a’ of the Public Procurement Act, 2007 and Financial Regulations 2933 ’i’ (2009) which only provide for submission of an unconditional bank guarantee or Insurance bond.

-“More than 4 (four) years after expiration of the bank guarantee, the contractor fails to renew it and the balance of unrecovered advance payment stood at ₦539,452,959.95 (Five hundred and thirty-nine million, four hundred and fifty-two thousand, nine hundred and fifty-nine naira, ninety-five kobo).
+“More than four years after expiration of the bank guarantee, the contractor fails to renew it and the balance of unrecovered advance payment stood at N539,452,959.95.

-“The sum of ₦19,500,000.00 (Nineteen million, five hundred thousand naira) was paid for the purchase of 3 (three) Toyota Hilux double cabin petrol engine vehicles; however, there was no evidence to confirm that these vehicles were purchased.

-“The sum of ₦13,500,000.00 (Thirteen million, five hundred thousand naira) was made for annual running cost of the project vehicles, in which ₦6,750,000.00 (Six million, seven hundred and fifty thousand naira) was certified and paid to the contractor, but there was no evidence to show what the amount was used for.
+“The sum of N13,500,000.00 was made for annual running cost of the project vehicles, in which N6,750,000.00 was certified and paid to the contractor, but there was no evidence to show what the amount was used for.

-“The sum of ₦11,250,000.00 (Eleven million, two hundred and fifty thousand naira) certified for compensation of properties to be affected by the project and paid in Certificate No. 3, had no records on how the money was utilized nor the beneficiaries involved. • ₦12,500,000.00 (Twelve million, five hundred thousand naira) provided for Community Relations, was certified and paid vide Certificate No. 3 with No supporting documents to validate the payment.
+“The sum of N11,250,000 certified for compensation of properties to be affected by the project and paid in Certificate No. 3, had no records on how the money was utilised nor the beneficiaries involved.
+N12,500,000.00 provided for community relations, was certified and paid vide Certificate No. 3 with No supporting documents to validate the payment.

-“₦128,000,000.00 (One hundred and twenty-eight million naira) provided for insurance of the works and insurance against damages to persons and properties, was certified and paid through Certificate No. 3 with No evidence that any insurance policy(s) was undertaken.
+“N128,000,000.00 provided for insurance of the works and insurance against damages to persons and properties was certified and paid through Certificate No. 3 with no evidence that any insurance policy(s) was undertaken.

-“The Principal Manager’s (QS) report on Interim Valuation Certificate No. 4 dated 11th November 2015 showed that the value of works executed as at the period was ₦3,903,668,868.75 (Three billion, nine hundred and three million, six hundred and sixty-eight thousand, eight hundred and sixty-eight naira, seventy-five kobo) representing 52.07 per cent of the contract sum.

-“However, the total payment made to the contractor was ₦4,247,938,353.26 (Four billion, two hundred and forty-seven million, nine hundred and thirty-eight thousand, three hundred and fifty-three naira twenty-six kobo), representing 56.61 per cent of contract sum.
-This implies that the contractor was paid more than the work executed by ₦344,269,484.51 (Three hundred and forty-four million, two hundred and sixty-nine thousand, four hundred and eighty-four naira, fifty-one kobo).

 “During inspection of the project, it was revealed that the contractor had since abandoned the project site; and the duration of the project had since lapsed without approval for its extension.”